-Interns in the Development/Capital Department receive well-rounded, hands-on experience in raising contributions for a not-for-profit theatre.
-Interns report to the Capital Campaign Associate but have direct access and regular contact with the Director of Development, the Development Associate, and the Senior Institutional Giving Manager.
+Interns in the Development/Capital Department receive well rounded, hands-on experience in raising contributions for a not-for-profit theatre.
+Interns report to the Capital Campaign Associate but have direct access and regular contact with the Development Associate and the Director of Institutional Advancement.

 Possible projects include:

-Materials required: Application form, professional resume, and cover letter.
+Materials required: Application form, professional resume, cover letter, and two references.